Skip to main content

 Finding my tribe

 If you build instead of accepting limitations, care about privacy and owning your data, or want to simplify rather than add complexity, I would love to connect.
 Not to sell you anything or grow a following, just to find others who think the same way.
-To support and help each other with no strings attached.
+To support and help each other.